obsidianmd/obsidian-developer-docs/en/Developing/Settings.md

 }
 ```

+> [!warning] Nested properties in settings
+> `Object.assign()` copies the references to any nested properties (shallow copy).
+If your settings object contains nested properties, you need to copy each nested property recursively (deep copy).
+Otherwise, any changes to a nested property will apply do all objects that were copied using `Object.assign()`.

 There's a lot going on here 🤯, so let's look closer at each part.

 ## Create a settings definition